 Limestone, Inc. v.
 Micron, Inc., et al. (C.D.
 Cal 2015).
 Currently representing plaintiff in patent infringement action against Micron, Dell, Lenovo, Kingston, OCZ Storage Solutions, PNY Technologies, Transcend, and Acer relating to memory chips that incorporate DRAM technology.

-SOTA, Inc. v.
+SOTA Semiconductor LLC v.
 NVIDIA, Inc., et al. (C.D.
-Cal 2014).
-Currently representing plaintiff in patent infringement action against NVIDIA, ASUS, HP, Lenovo, Acer, and Microsoft relating to microprocessors integrated in mobile phones.
+Cal.
+2014).
+Currently represents plaintiff in patent infringement action against NVIDIA, Acer, ASUS, Hewlett-Packard, Lenovo, and Microsoft relating to microprocessors integrated in mobile phones.

 Transcenic, Inc. v.
 Google, Inc., et al. (D. Del.
 2011–15).
 Pursued claims of infringement against Google, Microsoft, and AOL under patent relating to spatially referenced street-level imagery for Web mapping applications.
 Obtained favorable Markman ruling leading to settlements with two defendants.
 Defeated Google's non-infringement and invalidity summary judgment motions, and obtained summary judgment against lack of ownership defense.
 Prevailed on Google's Daubert challenge to novel damages model apportioning search advertising revenue to accused Street View feature of Google Maps.
 Case settled on the eve of trial.